pedscoffee/PhysicianPromptEngineering/premium.md

 <div class="premium-hero">
     <h1>Value for Value</h1>
     <p>
-        We believe in a "Pay What You Can" model.
+        We believe in a honor system "Pay What You Can" model.
 If you find value in these tools and they save you time in your clinical practice, consider supporting the project.
     </p>
     <p style="font-size: 1.1em; font-weight: 500;">
         Choose a contribution level that matches your current season of life.